TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: Results

-From Figures \ref{fig:reward} and \ref{fig:node}, it can be observed that the proposed Transformer obtains the best performance both for reward collection and number of nodes visited, which are directly related.
-The performance of all the algorithms is similar for each type of reward (see Figure \ref{fig:node}).
-Notice that the node visits are significantly higher for constant rewards, which is logical since no node is preferred over the others; hence, no region is sacrificed to reach another region with a higher reward.
+From Tables \ref{tab:comparison-const}, \ref{tab:comparison-unif}, and \ref{tab:comparison-dist}, it can be observed that TOP-Former obtains competitive performance on synthetic samples both for reward collection and number of nodes visited, which are directly related.
+The performance of all the algorithms is similar for each type of reward.
+Notice that the node visits are significantly higher for constant rewards, which is logical since no node is preferred over the others; hence, no region is sacrificed to reach another one with higher reward.

-Methods like GAMMA and ACO are capable of collecting competitive reward amounts, slightly surpassed only by the proposed Transformer network.
-In fact, ACO achieves the best reward amount for small scenarios with constant and distance-based rewards, but is outperformed by our Transformer in medium and large ones.
-Moreover, the computation time of ACO, shown in Table \ref{tab:time}, is the second largest, and therefore worse, which confirms the superiority of the proposed Transformer in global terms.
-The results of GAMMA are slightly worse than those of the Transformer, mainly because of its sequential nature, which explains its larger computation time.
-Also, the local context analysis of GAMMA for every agent is more restrictive than the global analysis performed by the proposed network, which explains the superiority of the latter in terms of reward.
-This global analysis of the context is more important for higher scenarios since better solutions (routes) can be found.
-Thus, the proposed Transformer is more robust to complex situations and performs better than GAMMA for large-sized scenarios.
+For small scenarios, Gurobi (60s), PSO, and ACO achieve the highest accuracy, but only ACO is capable of maintaining this performance for medium and large problem instances and it is slightly surpassed by TOP-Former.
+Moreover, the computational time of Gurobi, PSO, and ACO is prohibitive for real-time applications, as shown in Table \ref{tab:time}.
+Therefore, it can be stated that TOP-Former scales better in terms of both accuracy and computation time with larger-sized scenarios.

-Regarding the other algorithms, on the one hand, the heuristic methods GA and PSO employ excessive time to achieve very low reward values, which makes them noncompetitive alternatives.
-On the other hand, the RNN-based networks PN and GPN obtain good reward and time results, but are not sufficient to outperform the proposed Transformer.
-This was expected since the Transformers were originally designed to outperform RNNs in terms of accuracy and computation speed.
+The results of GAMMA are slightly worse than those of TOP-Former, mainly due to its sequential nature, which explains its longer computation time.
+Additionally, the local context analysis of GAMMA for each agent is more restrictive than the global analysis performed by the proposed network, which explains the superiority of the latter in terms of reward.
+This global context analysis becomes more crucial for larger scenarios, as it allows for the discovery of better solutions.
+As a result, TOP-Former is more robust in complex situations and outperforms GAMMA in large-sized scenarios.

-Finally, there is an important common problem among all studied algorithms.
-Due to their centralized nature, they do not scale computationally well with the number of agents, $m$, due to all the routes are expected to be simultaneously inferred.
-That is the reason by which all the experiments presented in this paper (and in related works) have only a number of agents ranging between 2 and 5.
-Larger values of m would result in much larger computational times.
+As for the other algorithms, GA takes excessive time to achieve very low reward values, making it a non-competitive alternative.
+On the other hand, the RNN-based networks, PN and GPN, produce good results in terms of reward and computation time but are not sufficient to outperform TOP-Former.
+This was expected, as Transformers were originally designed to surpass RNNs in both accuracy and computation speed.